Correction: An earlier version of this story misattributed Dalhousie's neurosurgery program as the first in the country to reach gender parity.

 “It is important for learners to have role models they can identify with.
 In a traditionally male-dominated field, it was inspiring to see Dr. Pickett as program director and a strong female representation within the resident group during our interviews and information sessions.”

-The growing trend of women in neurosurgery is not specific to Dalhousie, with other programs in the country also approaching gender parity.
+The growing trend of women in neurosurgery is not specific to Dalhousie, with other programs in the country also reaching or approaching gender parity.
 At Dalhousie however, this milestone was reached in the summer of 2022.

 “I am honoured to be part of the program that reached this milestone, and I hope this encourages even more women to consider neurosurgery as their career,” she says.
 “It is an exciting step towards gender parity in neurosurgery faculty and achieving diversity in other domains.”